 2. Shop greener

 With a city as vibrant as New York, it’s no surprise that there is a massive range of eco-friendly stores and restaurants out there.
 The Fat Radish is fantastic if you’re looking for something to eat, and you can head over to Kaight for local, organic fashion.
 Ordering in?
 No problem – with Seamless, you can actually forgo plastic cutlery and napkins with your order (and let’s be honest, who uses a plastic fork anyways?

 3. Shop at farmers markets

 There are farmers markets all over the city run at all different days of the week.
-GrowNYC runs markets all over the city at all different days of the week, so no matter your schedule you’re bound to be able to find one that works for you.
-Some even have their own app that you can download to see if your favorite vendors are going to be there.
+GrowNYC runs markets all over the city on all different days of the week, so no matter your schedule you’re bound to be able to find one that works for you.
+Some even have their app that you can download to see if your favorite vendors are going to be there.
 You’ll pay better prices and get better stuff, usually from local vendors (so it didn’t need to be trucked in).
 Better for the environment, tastier for you.

 4. Start a garden

 You can always plant some small herbs in a window planter, grow a lemon tree on your fire escape, or use your rooftop for a larger vege patch.
 For the more ambitious, look into community gardens where you can use a plot or try your hand at rooftop beekeeping.

 5. Switch to bamboo

 Bamboo grows at an outrageous rate which makes it the ideal timber to use for things like countertops, cutting boards, and hardwood floors.